jnewmar/orbe-procedures/login-procedure.md

   - Contact network administrator if on corporate network
   - Try connecting from a different network

-### Two-Factor Authentication Issues

-- **Symptoms**: Not receiving 2FA codes or codes not working
-- **Solutions**:
-  - Check mobile device signal strength
-  - Verify correct phone number is registered
-  - Try requesting a new code
-  - Contact system administrator for backup codes

 ## Security Best Practices

 1. **Password Security**